dylowicz/jekyll-template/blog/_posts/2020-1-1-Hello-World.markdown

 title: Hello world!
 description: "This is a hello world post."
-excerpt: "This article is about hello world."
+excerpt: "This is a sample article."
 date: 2020-01-01T00:00:00+00:00
 author: